neonmik/Wave-Machine-Firmware/README.md

 Updates and Bugfixes:

+- Filter:
+    - Add ADSR functions.
+    - Add modulation inputs for controls.
+    - Bigfix: fix inputs for controls (Cutoff, Resonance, Type, Punch):- needs the ranges fixing at the minute.

 - Multicore

     - Test swapping the cores back now I've proved 15~ voices on core0.
     - Move Note_priority back to core1 - Take the time pressiure off core1, and has it send voice assignments via a queue.

 - Improve Contorls funtionality:
+    - Time to add shift functions!
+        - Add in functions for MOD (ADSR via shift?)
+        - Add in functions for Filter (with its ADSR via shift?)

     - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)
     - LOW PRIORITY - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)

 - Improve Oscillator script - current bugs include: